GrandeVx/Live-Facial-Recognition/README.md

 - **Nearest Neighbors Algorithm**: To optimize the face matching process, the code implements the Nearest Neighbors algorithm.
 By training a search model using user embeddings, the algorithm efficiently finds the closest match for a given face embedding, resulting in faster and more accurate face recognition.

+- **.npy Embedded Mean**: After the fine-tuning process, the code calculates the mean of the generated face embeddings for each user.
+These mean embeddings are then saved in a .npy file.
+By saving the mean embeddings, subsequent face matching tasks can be expedited, as the code only needs to compare the incoming face embeddings with the mean embeddings, reducing computational overhead.

 ****

 ## Setup 🖥️